History and Tradition

 These faculties and schools continue to conduct new research for the purpose of benefiting society and contributing to the industrial world, while producing highly skilled graduates who will enrich the local community.

-As a result of continuous pleas for establishing a medical school by the people in the locality since 1922, the Governmental Matsumoto Technical School of Medicine, the predecessor of the School of Medicine
+As a result of continuous pleas for establishing a medical school by the people in the locality since 1922, the Governmental Matsumoto Technical School of Medicine, the predecessor of the School of Medicine at Shinshu University was established in 1944.
+This school was founded to compensate for the shortage of medical doctors during the war.
+Strong request from citizens in Matsumoto motivated the establishment of the school.

-In 1948, the school became the Matsumoto Medical College and when Shinshu University was established one year later, it became the School of Medicine.
+In 1948, the school became the Matsumoto Medical College and when Shinshu University was established one year later, it became Shinshu University School of Medicine.
 Along with the Shinshu University Hospital, this institution conducts leading-edge research and provides world-class medical treatment in addition to fostering talented medical professionals who aim to protect and nurture life.